Travel.State.Gov > International Travel > Country Information > Armenia International Travel Information

-Women Travelers: Informal taxis or mini-buses pose particular threats to people unfamiliar with local conditions, especially to women traveling alone.
+Women Travelers: Informal taxis or mini buses pose threats to people unfamiliar with local conditions, especially to women traveling alone.
 There have been occasional reports of taxi drivers sexually harassing single, female travelers.
 See our travel tips for women travelers.

 Outside major cities, medical facilities in Armenia are limited.
 The U.S. Embassy maintains a list of English-speaking doctors.
 Elderly travelers and those with existing health problems may be at risk from inadequate medical facilities.

 We do not pay medical bills.
 Be aware that U.S. Medicare/Medicaid does not apply overseas.
 Most hospitals and doctors overseas do not accept U.S. health insurance.